mikewitk/Dash/README.md

 # Dash

 The ultimate\* dashboard.
-Access several information about transactions, schedule, user and much more on a simple to use interface.
+Access several information about transactions, schedule, user and much more on a easy to learn user interface.

 ## Installing / Getting Started